SaiMulagan/Elevator-Simulation-Project/README.md

 ### ArrayLists:
 Used for storing collections of Elevator and Floor objects in ElevatorSimulation.

-I coudn't figure out how to switch between linked and a array list!
+I coudn't figure out how to switch between linked and array list!

 ## To change path of properties file go to main.